World Reference Base for Soil Resources: Example for naming a soil with the WRB

 Our example soil has the following characteristics:

 Field characteristics (described according to Annex 1 of the WRB Manual): A soil developed from loess shows a marked clay increase in around 60 cm depth and clay coatings in the clay-richer horizon.
 According to the landscape setting, we presume that high-activity clays dominate.
-In the field, a pH value of 6 is measured in the subsoil.
-The lower part of the clay-poorer topsoil is light-coloured and the upper part is darker.
+In the field, a pH of 6 is measured in the subsoil.
+The lower part of the clay-poorer topsoil is light-coloured, and the upper part is darker.
 In the clay-richer horizon, we observe redoximorphic features; the oximorphic and the reductimorphic features sum up to 30% of the exposed area, the intensive colours found in the interiors of the aggregates.
 In spring, reducing conditions occur.
 The soil is ploughed regularly.

 Laboratory characteristics: The laboratory analyses confirm the high cation exchange capacity per kg clay in the clay-richer horizon and the dominance of exchangeable base cations over exchangeable Al in the subsoil.
-In the topsoil, we find 20% clay, 10% sand and 70% silt, in the subsoil 35% clay, 8% sand and 57% silt.
+In the topsoil, we find 20% clay, 10% sand, and 70% silt; in the subsoil, 35% clay, 8% sand, and 57% silt.
 Organic matter concentrations in the topsoil are intermediate.

 The naming of the soil consists of four steps.

 Question 1: Does the soil have diagnostic horizons, properties and materials?

 The soil has the following diagnostics: